Comments

 Form for Commenting

-First, we need to create a form, that will allow the users to comment on our page.
-Nette Framework has awesome support for forms.
-They can be configured in a presenter and rendered in a template.
+First, we need to create a form that allows users to comment on posts.
+Nette Framework has excellent support for forms.
+We can configure them in the presenter and render them in the template.

-Nette Framework has a concept of components.
-A component is a reusable class or piece of code, that can be attached to another component.
+Nette Framework uses the concept of components.
+A component is a reusable class or piece of code that can be attached to another component.
 Even a presenter is a component.
-Each component is created using the component factory.
-So let’s define the comments form factory in PostPresenter.
+Each component is created using a factory method.
+Let's create a factory for the comment form in the PostPresenter.

 protected function createComponentCommentForm(): Form